Research at the Carnegie Heritage Centre

 The 1st and 2nd World War are ongoing research projects and we have put together a lot of information about local casualties from Hull.
 If you have a relative who was killed in either wars we will have information, and maybe photos, of them.

-Our most recent project (funded by Heritage Lottery) was the part Hull & Grimsby played in the Cod and Cold Wars.
+We researched the part that Hull & Grimsby played in the Cod and Cold Wars.
+This was funded by Heritage Lottery.
 We have interviewed and filmed people who remember these times to enable us to analyse the complete story.
 This has been filmed and played on "That's TV" and access to the finished film is now available from this web site, just click on the Cod & Communism page under 'Resources' on the home page.
 The film is also available to buy on a DVD for £5.00 plus postage, with or without subtitles, from our online shop.

 Lia Nici, project coordinator, with volunteers from the Carnegie Heritage Centre.